MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 1. LSTM networks are pretty good at modeling analog effects with short time-variances.
 However they don't work that well if the effect has longer time-variances (phasers, chorus) or memory (delay, reverb).
 2. It's hard to evaluate how similar a predicted audio signal is to its target audio signal.
 Evaluation metrics underestimate low energy high frequency information, in other words they don't "hear" the noisy stuff.
-3. Smaller and less computationally expensive models can produce pretty good results, the performance gain achieved by adding layers or more hidden units to a LSTM network are small compared to the added computational cost.
+3. Smaller and less computationally expensive models can produce pretty good results.
+The performance gain achieved by adding layers or more hidden units to a LSTM network are not necessarily worth it compared to the added computational cost and increased interference time.
-4. Working with raw audio, the size of your dataset gets big.
-In this project I avoided using any feature extraction to analyse how the LSTM networks learn and predict when fed with raw audio.

 The code is available at [Github](https://github.com/arvidfalch/blackboxRNNmodeling).